zabop/ndveye/readme.md

 - Hard to install.
 We aim to make the core code available from within QGIS.
 Steps to achieve this outlined [here](https://plugins.qgis.org/publish/).
 - Some users might find it hard to install dependencies, such as [astropy](https://docs.astropy.org/en/stable/) and [photutils](https://photutils.readthedocs.io/en/stable/).
 We don't yet see an easy and straightforward solution to this.
 - Background offset is currently assumed to be constant throughout the input.
 This doesn't have to be the case.
 This [photutils](https://photutils.readthedocs.io/en/stable/segmentation.html#source-extraction-using-image-segmentation) tutorial uses more advanced background handling.
 We found that this is not necessary to achieve most of our objectives with the plugin, but this might change.
-- The user interface is complicated.
+- The user interface is somewhat complicated.
 For simple setups, we hope to make it more convinient.
 - The progress bar is not very expressive.
 It is not a big deal when the input rasters are small and few, but when this is not the case, a better progress bar would be convinient.
+- Input types are highly constrained now.
+Raster inputs are tested using *float32*, and it is known that some other widely used types are not compatible with some of the functions used now (background subtraction for instance).
+A fix would probably avoid some annoyance.
+- Input raster has to be projected in EPSG:3857 now, as georeferencing of Astropy results assumes this projection.
+Probably it's not very big deal to expand the supported projections - we should do so.